njwgeoscience/njwgeoscience.github.io/index.md

 #### Music

-I listen to a variety of genres of music including Classical, House, Trance and Chillout In High School I was also a member of a local orchestra where I played the Clarinet
+I listen to a variety of genres of music including Classical, House, Trance and Chillout.

+In High School I was also a member of a local orchestra where I played the Clarinet

 #### Sport

 I enjoy various sports including football, rugby, mountain biking, skiing, snowboarding, surfing, tennis and scuba diving (PADI qualified)

 #### Fitness

 I enjoy keeping fit and eating healthily, as I believe this is reflected in the quality of work one produces.
 I learnt this in school, where I was vice captain of the intramural sports teams and attained the Duke of Edinburgh bronze award

 ### Other